GradleUp/compat-patrouille/README.md

 * Is this working with KMP?
 * And more...

-La Compat Patrouille handles all of that with just two simple functions!
+Tapmoc handles all of that with just two simple functions!

 > [!NOTE]
 > Compatibility flags only work for JVM targets.
 [See below for more details](#kotlin-multiplatform-kmp).